 750 square feet for two-bedroom apartments

 Conversion of Units to For Sale.
 Conversion of rental units to homeownership will be considered a minor amendment to this agreement.
 The Developer Owners or Parcel Owners must abide by the Inclusionary Zoning Ordinance as it currently exists or its successor as established by ordinance by the Town Council for application to units that convert from rental to homeownership.
-Any payments in lieu made on behalf of the rental units converting to for-sale units shall be credited to the requirements upon conversion.
+A Major Modification will be triggered if a payment in lieu is proposed; any such payments made on behalf of the rental units converting to for-sale units shall be credited to the requirements upon conversion.

 Term of Affordability for Rental Units.
-Units created under this section will be affordable for 99-years.
+Units created under this section will be affordable for 99 years.

 Loss of Vouchers/Subsidies.
 If vouchers and or subsidies required to maintain the affordability of the rental units established by this section shall cease to exist or cease to be available to residents of Orange County, the Developer Owners or Parcel Owners will notify the Town Manager as soon as reasonably possible.
-If the vouchers are lost, the units will be made available to individuals at 60-80% of AMI and the rental rate will be established at the Fair Market Rent.
+If the vouchers are lost, the units will be made available to individuals earning 60-80% of AMI and rented for no more than 30% of total household income.

 Inability to Locate Tenants.
 In the event that a voucher-eligible unit remains unoccupied for a period of 60 days from when the previous lease ends after reasonable attempts to find a suitable tenant have been made, then the unit may be leased to a resident at 60% - 80% AMI at 30% of income for up to one year.
 If, after an additional 30 days, no suitable tenant is found after reasonable efforts, the unit may be leased for up to one year at market rates.
 Upon expiration of the initial lease, the unit shall convert back to a voucher-eligible unit or a different unit will be made voucher-eligible in the event the tenant wishes to stay beyond the initial lease.
 In the event a unit available for tenants between 60% and 80% AMI remains unleased for a period of 60 days and reasonable attempts to find a suitable tenant have been made, the unit may be rented at market rates for a period of up to one year.
 At the end of the initial lease-term, the unit shall convert back to an affordable unit at 60% - 80% AMI or a different unit shall be offered as affordable in the event the tenant wishes to stay beyond the initial lease.